SleepyNinja0o/home-assistant-zengge/README.md

 2. Create another folder `zenggemesh` in the `custom_components` folder.
 Copy all files from `custom_components/zenggemesh` into the `zenggemesh` folder.

 ### Setup
-1. In Home Assistant click on `Configuration`
+1. In Home Assistant click on `Settings`
-1. Click on `Integrations`
+1. Click on `Devices & services`
 1. Click on `+ Add integration`
 1. Search for and select `Zengge Mesh`
 1. Enter you `username` and `password` you also use in the **Hao Deng** app